 Authoritarian parenting and its commitment to rules, Permissive parenting with its emphasis on freedom, Uninvolved Parenting and its laissez-faire attitude, and Authoritative parenting, which strikes a balance between guidance and independence: each approach has its pros and cons depending on the situation, but ultimately a parent should be looking toward what is best for the child in terms of providing an environment that fosters security, love, trust, autonomy, self-efficacy, and resilience.

 By understanding these competing points of view in parenting styles and the key characteristics that differentiate them, you can find an approach that works best for you and your family.
 Taking a proactive stance towards parenting will set you and your children up for future success in life.
-We hope this blog has provided some insight into parenting styles and valuable tips to help with successfully raising your children.
+We hope this blog has provided some insight into parenting styles and valuable tips to help you successfully raise your children.
 As always, if you find this blog helpful, we’d love for you to share it!